What Kind of Napkins Are Best for Weddings?

 Paper has a higher environmental impact than cloth napkins.
 So, even though you're a regular guy, you'll want to consider the possibility that some of your guests will care a great deal about the environment.

 Plus, paper napkins might not tie well into the overall elegance of your decor.
-So it’s usually best to use cloth napkins for the wedding reception—preferably cotton or linen.
+So it’s usually best to use dinner cloth napkins for the wedding reception—preferably cotton or linen.

 Where to Get Bulk Cloth Napkins for Weddings?